 NSD does not provide any DNS logging.
 We believe that this is a separate task and has to be done independently from the core operation.
-This decision was taken in order to keep NSD focused and minimise its complexity.
+This consciously is not part of NSD itself in order to keep NSD focused and minimise its complexity.
 It is better to leave logging and tracing to separate dedicated tools.
-Do note, however, that NSD can be compiled with support for DNSTAP (see nsd.conf(5)).